TechLabCommunity/AFArray/README.md

 ### slice

-Sometimes, you need a part of a list with a specific step. _slice_ method returns an AFArray<T> with all elements from start index to end one with a step (default = 1).
+Sometimes, you need a part of a list with a specific step. _slice_ method returns an AFArray&lt;T&gt; with all elements from start index to end one with a step (default = 1).